 Select a shape tool or a Pen tool.
-In CS6, make sure Shape is chosen from the menu in the options bar.
+In Photoshop CC or CS6, make sure Shape is chosen from the menu in the options bar.
 In CS5, make sure that the Shape Layers button is selected.

 The shape tools provide an easy way to create buttons, navigation bars, and other items used on web pages.
 For an overview of all drawing features in Photoshop, see About drawing.

 - To constrain a rectangle or rounded rectangle to a square, to constrain an ellipse to a circle, or to constrain the line angle to a multiple of 45 degrees, hold down Shift.

 - To draw from the center out, position the pointer where you want the center of the shape to be, press Alt (Windows) or Option (Mac OS), and then drag diagonally to any corner or edge until the shape is the desired size.